roboscienceorg/book/source/Terms/ReferenceFrames.rst

 A constraint is called holonomic (or geometric) if one can express it as

 .. math::

-   \label{eq:holonomicdefn}
+   :label: eq:holonomicdefn

    f(x_1, x_2, \dots , x_n, t)=0

 A holonomic constraint only depends on the coordinates and time and does not depend on derivatives.
 If all the system constraints are holonomic then we say the system is *holonomic*.
 Otherwise we say the system is *non-holonomic*.
 Wikipedia has a nice way of expressing